manasikattel/chest_ct_registration/README.md

 ## Data preprocessing
 ### 1. Transformation of the dataset images from raw format to NIFTI format.
 The initial data is in the binary/raw format.
 The `read_raw.py` script assumes that the train data is in directory `data/train`  with the patient wise `.img` inhale and exhale files structured as `copd1`,`copd2`,...etc.
+Make sure that the metadata information such as image dimensions and voxel spacings are present in `copd_metadata.csv`.

-- Run `python read_raw.py`, to convert raw test images to  `nii.gz`.
+- Run `python read_raw.py --dataset_option test`, to convert raw test images to  `nii.gz`.

 ### 2. Normalization and local contrast adjustment (CLAHE) of all the images.
-In the `preprocessing/preprocessing.py` file the `CT_normalization` function takes the inhale and exhale volumes and does Min-Max Normalization of the whole volume to scale it to the range of (-2000, 2000) .
+In the `preprocessing/preprocessing.py`,file the `CT_normalization` function takes the inhale and exhale volumes and does Min-Max Normalization of the whole volume to scale it to the range of (-2000, 2000).
 Then the values that are greater than -2000 are again scaled but this time to the range of (-1000, 1000).
-This is made to ensure that the values of the voxels belonging to lungs are around -1000 (necessary for U-Net lung segmentation).
+This is made to ensure that the values of the voxels belonging to air are around -1000 (necessary for U-Net lung segmentation).
-The `CT_normalization` function saves the images in a folder of
+The `CT_normalization` function saves the images in a folder of  `<dataset_option>_<preprocessing_type>`.
+The preprocessing types available are Normalized, CLAHE and Normalized_CLAHE.
+From series of experiments, we have chosen Normalized CLAHE for our use case.

 ### 3. Gantry removal
+`preprocessing/segment.py` performs gantry removal on the images.
+Gantry mask is obtained using k-means clustering followed by post-processing using morphological operations and area filtering of contours.
+The gantry removed images are saved in `<dataset_option>_gantry_removed`.

 ### 4. Segmentation of the lungs
+Two methods have been implemented for segmentation of the lungs inside the gantry.
+1. k-means segmentation followed by morphological operations
+2. U-Net based segmentation adapted from https://github.com/JoHof/lungmask.

+U-Net based segmentation, as expected, performs better.
+However, for any back-up cases our segmentation method can be used.

 ## Registration